appserver-io/appserver/_docs/persistence-container.md

 }
 ```

-> You do not have to restart the session in the `GET` request, because the `Servlet-Engine` is aware of the session-ID passed as request header and uses it when the `SFSB` is injected on runtime.
+> You do not have to restart the session in the `GET` request because the `Servlet-Engine` is aware of the session-ID passed as request header and uses it when the `SFSB` is injected on runtime.

 #### Singleton Session Beans (SSBs)